trdroid/Android-Examples/Fragments/README.md

 Fragments are contained within an activity and only exist within the context of an activity.
 Fragments could be thought of as "fragmented" or "mini" activities.
-A Fragment is extended from android.app.Object where as an Activity from Context.
+A Fragment is extended from android.app.Object.

+A Fragment has access to the Activity it is tied to and its resources.
+A Fragment also has access to its FragmentManager through the Activity.

 Fragments have a life cycle like any other Android component.